What to Expect from Your Internship

 - Small/Local Firms: recruitment is on an as-needed basis and can be posted at any time.

-- Personal networks, peer/faculty referrals, Office of Internship Services and Cougar Jobline is where you will typically find these.
+- Personal networks, peer/faculty referrals, the Office of Internship Services, and Cougar Jobline are where you will typically find these.

 Academic Credit vs. Transcript Recognition